The Hidden Dangers of Seed Oils

 Contrary to popular belief, it’s not saturated fats that are the real villains in our diet but rather seed oils.

-This may come as a surprise to many who’ve been fed the myth that high-fat foods like butter and red meat are the primary cause of heart disease.
+This may come as a surprise to many who’ve been fed the myth that high-fat foods like and red meat are the primary cause of heart disease.

 However, through understanding ‘Fats’ Evolution’, it becomes clear that humans evolved by consuming a diet rich in animal fats and seafood, both sources of healthy saturated and unsaturated fats.